-The SPLASH Poster track provides an excellent forum for authors to present their recent or ongoing projects in an interactive setting, and receive feedback from the community.
+The SPLASH Posters track provides an excellent forum for authors to present their recent or ongoing projects in an interactive setting, and receive feedback from the community.
 We invite submissions covering any aspect of programming, systems, languages and applications.
 The goal of the poster session is to encourage and facilitate small groups of individuals interested in a technical area to gather and interact.
 It is held early in the conference, to promote continued discussion among interested parties.

 Call for Posters